 The Internal Critic: The beginning of chaos

 Several years ago before the internet came into existence, or worst social media came to be a global phenomenon, life was relatively “better”.
 It was easier to excel in a particular domain.
 Take a small town, and you only had a very good plumber, one farmer who produced most of the food, you had one amazing chef who churned out epic recipes for the whole town.
 Everyone had the opportunity to be good at one particular thing when we lived in small groups cut off from a what-could-be-world on the other side.
-Then, T
+Then, technology said, “screw that!”

 In walks social media and the Internet, that would connect us to several other 7 billion people around the world.
 If you live in Ghana, you basically now know about another prima donna’s life virtually in the far east of Asia.
 We became interconnected, and this was the beginning of chaos!